 The classic way to create a stencil is to create it by hand.
 Start by drawing your design onto your material with pencil.
 Then, go over your final lines with a pen before cutting.
-We recommend using a box cutter for thicker materials like cardboard, and an exact-o knife for thinner materials such as card stock.
-Check out our 'Making Stencils' video for an in-depth guide on hand-making stencils.
+We recommend using a box cutter for thicker materials like cardboard.
+Check out our ‘Making Stencils’ video for an in-depth guide on hand-making stencils.

 - Using a projector

 If you have access to a digital projector, you can project the design onto your material, trace the projected image, and then cut the stencil by hand.
 This is a great way to create detailed, accurate stencils.